 Construct an mpq_class.
-The initial value can be a single value of any type (conversion from mpf_class is explicit), or a pair of integers (mpz_class or standard C++ integer types) representing a fraction, except that long long and long double are not supported.
+The initial value can be a single value of any type, or a pair of integers (mpz_class or standard C++ integer types) representing a fraction, except that long long and long double are not supported.
 For example,